addy-ai/langdrive/docs_temp/gettingStarted.md

 - Type: Array
 - Required: Yes

-`hfModelPath`: The hugging face model repository to deploy the model to after training is complete
+`hfModelPath`: The hugging face model repository to deploy the model to after training is complete.
+This path must exist before being used

 - Type: String
 - Required: No